Pileup mitigation at the LHC: a theorist's view: Monte-Carlo studies and physical discussions

 Further systematic comparisons of the different methods, with and without zeroing can be found in the Appendices of Ref.~\cite{Cacciari:2014jta}.

 We close this section with a summary of our findings.
-Based on its description in Ref.~\cite{Krohn:2013lba} and our findings about NpC v.\ area subtraction, cleansing with $f_\cut=0$ would be expected to have a performance very similar to that of CHS+area subtraction with $f_\cut=0$ trimming.
-Ref.~\cite{Krohn:2013lba} however reported large improvements for the correlation coefficients of the dijet mass and the single jet mass using $R=1$ jets.
-In the case of the dijet mass we do not see these improvements, though they do appear to be there for the jet mass.
-The differences in behaviour between (linear) cleansing and trimmed CHS+area-subtraction call for an explanation, and appear to be due to a step in the cleansing code that was undocumented in Ref.~\cite{Krohn:2013lba} and that we dubbed ``zeroing'': if a subjet contains no charged tracks from the leading vertex it is discarded.
+Based on its description in Ref.~\cite{Krohn:2013lba} and our findings about NpC v.\ area subtraction, cleansing with $f_\cut=0$ would be expected to have a performance very similar to that of CHS+area subtraction with $f_\cut=0$ trimming.\footnote{We note that Ref.~\cite{Krohn:2013lba} reports large improvements for the correlation coefficients of the dijet mass and the single jet mass using $R=1$ jets, while only an improvement for the jet mass is seen in the results presented here.} The differences in behaviour between (linear) cleansing and trimmed CHS+area-subtraction therefore call for an explanation, and appear to be due to a step in the cleansing code that was undocumented in Ref.~\cite{Krohn:2013lba} and that we dubbed ``zeroing'': if a subjet contains no charged tracks from the leading vertex it is discarded.
 Zeroing is an extreme form of a procedure described in Ref.~\cite{ATL-Pileup-2}.
 In can be used also with area or NpC subtraction, and we find that it brings a benefit for the peak of the $\Delta p_t$ and $\Delta m$ distributions, but appears to introduce long tails in $\Delta p_t$.
 A variant, ``protected zeroing'', can avoid the long tails by still accepting subjets without leading-vertex tracks, if their $p_t$ is above some threshold, which may be chosen dynamically based on the properties of the pileup.
 In our opinion, a phenomenologically realistic estimate of the benefit of zeroing (protected or not) requires study not of $R=1$ plain jets, but instead of $R=0.4$ jets (for the jet $p_t$) or larger-$R$ trimmed jets with a non-zero $f_\cut$ (for the jet mass).
 In a first investigation, there appear to be some phenomenological benefits from protected zeroing for the $R=0.4$ jet $p_t$, whereas to obtain benefits for large-$R$ trimmed jets would probably require further adaptation of the procedure.
 In any case, additional study is required for a full evaluation of protected zeroing and related procedures.